open-estuary/estuary/doc/Deploy_Manual.4D02.md

 	    1. XXX means the PARTUUID($blkid) of that partition which your linux distribution is located in. <br>
 	    2. If you want to use another linux distribution, please refer above steps.

-   * Reboot and press any key except "enter" into enter UEFI menu.
+   b.
+Reboot and press any key except "enter" into enter UEFI menu.

-   * For USB: Select "Boot Manager"-> "EFI USB Device"-> to enter grub selection menu.
+   c.
+For USB: Select "Boot Manager"-> "EFI USB Device"-> to enter grub selection menu.
       For SAS: Select "Boot Manager"-> "EFI Misc Device 1" to enter grub selection menu.

-   * Press arrow key up or down to select grub boot option to decide which distribution should boot.
+   d.
+Press arrow key up or down to select grub boot option to decide which distribution should boot.

  **Boot via SATA**

    In this boot mode, there are two different methods for you, one is to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board,another is to connect SATA disk into SATA interface on D02 board directly.

    **The first one: to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board**
-    * Build kernel
+    a.
+Build kernel
         * Enable driver configuration of corresponding SATA model in kernel Change the value of CONFIG_SATA_MV from "m" to "y" to enable PCIE-to-SATA driver.<br>
            `e.g.:modify arch/arm64/configs/defconfig as follow:`